SigmaGenX/TamGen/README.md

    ```

    - `PDB_ID_LIST` format: CSV format with columns `pdb_id,[ligand_inchi,uniprot_id]`, where `[]` means optional.
-   - `THRESHOLD`: The `THRESHOLD` parameter defines the boundary of pocket regions.
-Any protein residue whose center lies within `THRESHOLD` angstroms of a ligand atom is considered part of the pocket region.
+   - `THRESHOLD`: A residue $r$ is considered part of the pocket region, if any atom in $r$ lies within THRESHOLD angstroms of a ligand atom.
 For a given `pdb_id`, its associated ligands can be found in [database/PdbCCD](database/PdbCCD).
    - The remaining parameters are the same as those in method 1.